Subnet routes and relay nodes

 echo 'net.ipv4.ip_forward = 1' | sudo tee -a /etc/sysctl.conf sudo sysctl -p /etc/sysctl.conf

-Step 3: Authorize the machine in the admin console
+Step 3: Enable subnet routes from the admin console

-Visit the admin console, navigate to the machines page, locate your relay node and using the icon at the end of the table, perform the following actions:
+Visit the admin console, navigate to the machines page, locate your relay node and using the icon at the end of the table, select “Review subnet routes…” This will open up the Subnet settings.

-- “Enable subnet routes” on the machine, so that Tailscale distributes the subnet routes to the rest of the nodes on your Tailscale network.
+Click “Enable” on your routes so that Tailscale distributes the subnet routes to the rest of the nodes on your Tailscale network.

 Step 4: Verify your connection